appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

         }
     }
     ```
-    In the above code, the `sendMessage` function captures the message, selected user's name and email, and then triggers the workflow by supplying them as parameters.

- 4. Bind the **onClick** event to the `sendMessage` method of _Send\_Receive\_Message_ JS object
+ 4. Bind the **onClick** event to the `sendMessage` method of _Send\_Receive\_Message_ JS object.
  5. In your workflow, update the JS object _Main_ and add `assignRequest()` function.
 In the below code, the `assignRequest()` function assigns a request to specified users (`requestToUsers`) within the Appsmith app.
 This assignment ensures that the request and its data is accessible only to the specified user or users.
-Add your Appsmith username to `requestToUsers` attribute.
+Add your Appsmith username to `requestToUsers` attribute by replacing `add your appsmith user name` in the code snippet below.

     ```javascript
     export default {